-2nd Hand Reading began life as a film constructed from a succession of drawings made by William Kentridge (born 1955) in 2013, on the pages of old dictionaries.
-Conceived as a kind of second hand reading in which books are translated into a filming of books, it is both a narrative—it begins at the beginning and will eventually get to the end—and an acknowledgement of the necessity of repetition, inconsistency and the illogical.
-One of today’s most pre-eminent and popular artists, Kentridge has made many flip books and book-length works that attest to his longstanding interest not only in film (he has been making animated films for two decades) but in the relationship between drawing, photography and film-making.
-At 800 pages, 2nd Hand Reading is by far his most ambitious volume.
-An exquisitely produced publication, it boasts a cloth binding and a robust French-fold dust jacket.
+2nd Hand Reading began life as a film constructed from a succession of drawings made in 2013 on the pages of old books—a second-hand reading in which books are translated into a filming of books.
+It is both a narrative—it begins at the beginning and will eventually get to the end—and an acknowledgement of the necessity of repetition, inconsistency and the illogical.
+Kentridge has made many flip books, but this is his most ambitious, and attests to a long interest not only in film but in the relationship between drawing, photography and film-making.